CSEP Young Investigator Award (YIA)

 An evaluation committee will review all applications received prior to the submission deadline, which is usually the same date as the AGM abstract submission deadline.
 The committee will consist of the Vice Chair Research (or their designate in case of conflict), Director Academic, and one other senior CSEP member.
 Nominators may be contacted by the committee to provide additional information on the nominees.
 The award recipient and other nominees will be contacted by the CSEP Chair and informed of the competition results at least two months prior to the AGM.

-The award recipient will be expected to give a 30-minute presentation based on his/her research on the first night of the AGM.
+The award recipient will be expected to give a 30-minute presentation based on his/her research during the AGM.
 The award includes an invitation from Applied Physiology, Nutrition and Metabolism to write a review.
 In addition, Canadian Science Publishing will provide free open access for such a publication.
 The recipient will receive a framed citation, complimentary registration, an honorarium and reimbursement of his/her expenses to attend the conference.

 Equity, Diversity, and Inclusion Statement

 The Canadian Society for Exercise Physiology is committed to equity, diversity, and inclusion in all aspects of the Society's business.
 This includes, but is not limited to, applications for membership, awards and grant review, and employment and volunteer positions.
 CSEP welcomes applications and participation from women, members of racialized groups/visible minorities, Aboriginal persons, persons with disabilities, persons of any sexual orientation, and persons of any gender identity or gender expression.
 In its commitment to equity, diversity and inclusion, members of the Society, its committees and employees and/or any award/grant recipients are expected to uphold the same policies in their work related to the Society.